 Becoming incapacitated and unable to make your own decisions about your health care is a frightening thought to many of us.
-You want someone that you trust and can count on to make the decisions for you if you are unable to do so.
+You want someone that you can trust and count on to make the decisions for you if you are unable to do so yourself.
 It’s important to have this information laid out in a document, so there’s no confusion should anything happen to you.
 This is why you need a power of attorney.

 What is a Power of Attorney?